appdev-lessons/contact-book-first-database/content.md

 CREATE DATABASE my_contact_book;
 ```

-Then, I conncected to that database with the command:
+Then, I connected to that database with the command:

 ```
 \connect my_contact_book